ndieckow/aoc2022/README.md

 **Time complexity:** $\mathcal O((RC)^2)$, where $R$ and $C$ are the number of rows and columns, respectively.

+## Day 13
+Quite a wild ride.
+Gave up on this puzzle after an hour or so, because it would run fine on the test input but the answer for the actual input was still wrong.
+Turned out that simply writing `a = [a]` in the compare function was not such a good idea, because this actually changes the list in the puzzle input as well, i.e. later computations will be wrong.

+Also, surprisingly, my part 2 answer was correct, even though the code contained two mistakes.
+The algorithm was wrong but it happened to work on my input (not the test input, though).

 ## Python's complexity
 A good reference for containers: https://wiki.python.org/moin/TimeComplexity
 * `len(x)` for some list (or even set) `x` is in $\mathcal O(1)$